CytRx Corporation Overview

 CytRx is a biopharmaceutical company focused on discovering and developing new therapeutics to treat patients with high unmet needs.

-CytRx also has a milestone and royalty agreement with NantCell, Inc. (now called ImmunityBio, Inc.) for aldoxorubicin which is an improved version of the widely used chemotherapeutic agent doxorubicin.
+CytRx also has a milestone and royalty agreement with ImmunityBio, Inc. for aldoxorubicin which is an improved version of the widely used chemotherapeutic agent doxorubicin.
 The agreement can provide CytRx with up to $343M in potential milestones + royalties paid on aldoxorubicin.
 Royalties are increasing double digits on soft tissue sarcomas and increasing single digits in all other indications.
 ImmunityBio is headed by Dr. Patrick Soon-Shiong, the inventor of Abraxane and an albumin research pioneer in oncology.
-ImmunityBio is developing aldoxorubicin in multiple phase 1b/2 trials in tumors of very high unmet need including pancreatic cancer, head and neck cancer, triple negative breast cancer and colorectal cancer.
-Early safety and efficacy data from a portion of the studies was presented at Society for Immunotherapy of Cancer's (SITC) 33rd Annual Meeting.
-The trials combine aldoxorubicin with immunotherapy which will give aldoxorubicin more opportunities to treat patients earlier in their disease state.
+ImmunityBio has highlighted aldoxorubicin as one of three separate modalities of its platform.
+They announced initiation of a phase 2 registrational-intent study using aldoxorubicin in combination with immunotherapy in metastatic pancreatic cancer.
+ImmunityBio, to date, plans to use aldoxorubicin in studies in glioblastoma and Kaposi Sarcoma in addition to metastatic pancreatic cancer.
+ImmunityBio is reviewing options in Soft Tissue Sarcoma.
 This milestone and royalty agreement could provide significant payments to CytRx in multiple tumor types for aldoxorubicin.